List of Logical

 that many of these definitions overlap, but the goal here is to identify

 contemporary and classic fallacies as they are used in today's discourse.

-A Priori Argument: Also, "Rationalization."
-Starting with a
+The A Priori Argument: Also, Rationalization; Proof

-any reasonable or reasonable-sounding argument in order to
+any reasonable or reasonable-sounding argument to

 proud to use this fallacy as their primary method of "reasoning" and

 Actions have Consequences: The contemporary fallacy of